Adopting a Child

 We recommend that potential adoptive parents begin by attending one of our monthly introductory meetings.
 There, you will hear about the programs ACI offers for potential adoptive families.

-- Traditional Adoption Program
+- Traditional Adoption Placement (TAP) Program

-- Agency Assisted Adoption Program
+- Agency-Assisted Adoption Placement (AAP) Program

 - Home Study Program